Drive sales on autopilot with ecommerce-focused features

 6. Cross-platform compatibility

-If you’re sending a message from a network that’s different from the recipient’s network, the process may delay.
+If you’re sending a message from a network that’s different from the recipient’s network, the process may be delayed.

-This is because some mobile networks prioritize traffic from their network over others.
+This is because some mobile networks prioritize traffic from their own network over others.

 Interoperability challenges can also occur.
 Different carriers use differing technical protocols for messaging.
 It could call for additional processing to ensure messages are routed correctly and delivered, which can cause delays.